Improving the Stability and Efficiency of Diffusion Models for Content Consistent Super-Resolution: Related Work

+Recently, the generative DMs \cite{ddpm, ddim, stablediffusion} have been rapidly developed, which can learn richer natural image priors than GAN, and DM priors have been successfully employed for image SR tasks \cite{ddnm, ddrm,ldmsr, resshift,stablesr, diffbir, pasd, seesr, supir}.
 There are three main types of DM-based SR methods.
 The first type \cite{ddnm, ddrm, gdp} modifies the reverse transition of a pre-trained DM using gradient descent.
 These methods are training-free but assume a pre-defined image degradation model.
-The second type \cite{ldmsr, resshift, ucdir, resdiff} retrains a DM from scratch on the paired training data.
-The third type \cite{stablesr, diffbir, pasd} is to leverage the strong image priors of large-scale pre-trained DM, such as the text-to-image models \cite{stablediffusion}, and introduce an adapter \cite{controlnet, t2i} to fine-tune them.
+The second type \cite{ldmsr, resshift} retrains a DM from scratch on the paired training data.
+The third type \cite{stablesr, diffbir, pasd, mei2023conditional,seesr, supir, AddSR, osediff} leverages the strong image priors of large-scale pre-trained DM, such as the text-to-image models \cite{stablediffusion}, and introduces an adapter \cite{controlnet, t2i, lora} to fine-tune them.
 With the LR image as the control signal, high-quality SR outputs can be obtained.
-However, these methods suffer from the inconsistency and instability of SR results, which are the research focuses of this paper.
+Some methods \cite{pasd, seesr, AddSR, osediff} introduce additional high-level models \cite{YOLO,RAM,liu2024visual,zhang2024dual,li2024univs,li2023opensd} to incorporate semantic information into the DM process.
+However, these multi-step methods suffer from the inconsistency and instability of SR results due to the randomness of DMs.
+In addition, some methods \cite{AddSR, osediff} distill few-step efficient models from multi-step models, but they are difficult to control the generative capacity.